serverless-dns/serverless-dns/README.md

             Modules[7] = require('@your-plugin/plugin').CustomPlugin
             Modules[8] =  require('./UserLog.js').Log
         ```
-        in above example custom created plugin will executed after DNSCnameBlock plugin.
+        * In above example custom created plugin will executed after DNSCnameBlock plugin.<br>
-        Publish to cloudflare with updated plugin which will reflect to all your pointed devices.
+        * Publish to cloudflare with updated plugin which will reflect to all your pointed devices.